beeware/briefcase/docs/reference/platforms/macOS/index.rst

 Briefcase supports two output formats for macOS apps:

 * An :doc:`./app` with a pre-compiled binary; and
-* An :doc:`./xcode` which can be used build an app with a customized binary.
+* An :doc:`./xcode` which can be used to build an app with a customized binary.

 The default output format for macOS is an :doc:`./app`.
 The :doc:`./xcode` format is